 provides students with the essential prerequisite elements for the study of an introductory course in calculus.
 Topics include algebra, functions and their graphs, exponential and logarithmic functions, trigonometry, polynomials, and rational functions.

-PR: a combination of placement test and high school Mathematics scores acceptable to the Department or MATH 104F
+PR: a combination of placement test and high school Mathematics scores acceptable to the School of Science and the Environment or the former MATH 104F

 2000